Basmala: Hadith

-There are several ahadith encouraging Muslims to recite it before eating and drinking.
+There are several hadiths encouraging Muslims to recite it before eating and drinking.
 For example:

 Jabir reported: I heard Messenger of Allah (saw) saying, "If a person mentions the Name of Allah upon entering his house or eating, Satan says, addressing his followers: 'You will find nowhere to spend the night and no dinner.'
 But if he enters without mentioning the Name of Allah, Satan says (to his followers); 'You have found (a place) to spend the night in,' and if he does not mention the Name of Allah at the time of eating, Satan says: 'You have found (a place) to spend the night in as well as food.'"